 The potential Hydromet Plant is expected to be located in Upton, WY, approximately 40 miles from the mine site.
 Mineral concentrate would be delivered to the state-of-the-art Hydromet Plant from the PUG Plant via covered trailered trucks.

 Artist Rendering of a Potential Hydromet Plant

 The Hydromet Plant is expected to employ the process flowsheet developed by the Company and its technology partners and include any modifications or improvements identified through the operation of the planned demonstration plant.
-For more details on this process, please visit the Recovery/Separation Technology section of this website.
+For more details on this process, please visit the Extraction/Separation Technology section of this website.
 The marketable products are expected to include the high-strength, permanent magnet materials neodymium/praseodymium (Nd/Pr), a SEG (samarium/europium/gadolinium) and heavy rare earth concentrate.
 It is anticipated that some of the equipment used in the demonstration plant, expected to be constructed in Upton, will be incorporated in any potential commercial facility.

 The design of a potential Hydromet Plant would be to be a “zero discharge” facility with the ability to recycle a majority of the chemicals and water used in processing, eliminate discharges, and help reduce raw material costs and environmental waste handling costs.
 The tailings from this type of plant are expected to consist of the leach residue and solid residue produced from acid regeneration which would be de-watered, neutralized and disposed of at a tailings facility to be located adjacent to the Plant.
 The isolated Thorium would be transported to an off-site, licensed disposal facility.